Practice Desk

 - Bass

-- Everything else in the mix
+- Other (everything else in the mix)

 Stem separation is an offline process that runs entirely on your machine.
 The app never uploads audio to any service.